 Excessive sweating, also known as hyperhidrosis, is a medical condition that affects approximately 1-3% of the population.
 While sweating is a normal mechanism for the body to release toxins and regulate temperature, some people sweat excessively and this diminishes their quality of life.
-People with hyperhidrosis describe having to carry extra changes of clothing everywhere they go, having to avoid shaking hands with people, and missing out on social gatherings due to embarrassment and self-consciousness about their condition.
-In romantic relationships it affects self confidence, and can lead to reduced intimacy.
+People with hyperhidrosis describe having to carry extra changes of clothing everywhere they go, having to avoid shaking hands with people, and missing out on social gatherings due to embarrassment about their condition.
+In romantic relationships it can lead to reduced intimacy.
 In a work context it can even make paperwork difficult due to sweaty hands soaking pen and paper.
 All of these symptoms make people nervous and frustrated as it interferes with daily living.
 People with excessive sweating may have some of the following symptoms:

 - Constantly wet palms of hands and soles of feet

 - Discoloration of the skin in affected areas

 - Scaling, cracking and maceration of the skin

 The good news is that if traditional methods of controlling sweating, such as over-the-counter or even prescription deodorants, are not working, there are a range of other natural and medical remedies that have proven beneficial for many sufferers.
 Let’s take a look at the top 10 remedies for excessive sweating now.